How To Allow a Firewall with UFW on Ubuntu

 sudo ufw deny 25/tcp

-Or if you want to deny all connections from 203.0.113.4 you could use this command:
+Alternatively, if you want to disallow any connections from the IP address 203.0.113.4, you can use this command:

 sudo ufw deny http